hassaanahmadworkk/WP-Custom-Animation-on-Scroll/README.md

 To use:
-enqueue the script'animate.js' in your child theme Copy the animation class from file go to yout te
+enqueue the script'animate.js' in your child theme Copy the animation class from file (classes for animation) go to your custom Tempalte Page and add those classes in your tag as per  given in the file.